 In a series of workshops, artist talks, panel discussions, and site visits, students are exposed to working artists and professionals from a wide array of contexts throughout the city, making this an excellent opportunity to develop contacts outside of academia.
 Ongoing engagement with a growing alumni network helps students build their community of peers and be proactive about their career development.

-Informed largely by the self-assessments that resident artists complete during the application process, the LAUNCH curriculum combines group activities and focused individual work.
-The Creative Project Canvas guides the curriculum's structure.
+Informed largely by the self-assessments that resident artists complete during the application process, the LAUNCH curriculum combines structured workshops and conversations, assigned readings, group activities, and focused individual work.

 Tuesday - Compiling Tools for Success + Building Community